Greg-R/qsd2/README.md

 build errors.

 The most probable error(s) are incorrect orientation of the flip-flop, multiplexer, transformer, and instrumentation amplifier devices.
 The pin 1 markings on the devices are very difficult to see.
-Unfortunately, the pin 1 marks on the V1.0 PCB are missing for U2, the multiplexer, and for U5, one of the instrumentation ICs.
 The transformer markings are easy to read; this should be clear in the photograph of the finished board.

 There are also 3 leaded electrolytic capacitors.
 The markings for these parts are clear on the PCB.